Singularity9971/MyWeather/README.md

-# main
+# MyWeather
-All source code for a basic weather app using various API's.
+All source code for a basic android weather app using various API's.